AriFordsham/GHCWiki/commentary.md

 Finally, here are some generally-useful, but now somewhat-out-of-date resources:

 - [ The old GHC Commentary](http://darcs.haskell.org/ghc/docs/comm/): Information on the internals of GHC, in various states of up-to-dateness.
 We are keen to move this stuff out of its current location and onto this Wiki.
 If anyone is willing to help do that, even for just a part in which you are interested, we would be delighted.
+There is a [page](commentary/migrating-old-commentary) which tracks the progress of migrating information from the old commentary to this wiki.
 - [GHC Papers](ghc-papers): Papers and pointers to other documents that relate to the inner workings of GHC.